 AKA Dwarf Cherry Plum tree, Flowering Cherry Plum, Dwarf Cherry Blossom tree

-Our pot grown Dwarf Flowering Cherry Plum trees can be planted at any time of the year.
-Choosing a location away from strong winds protects the blossom display.
-Start by removing weeds and grass within a metre of your desired planting hole.
-Dig a square hole as deep as your root mass and approximately 1.5x as wide.
-To help the tree establish more effectively, sprinkle root grow in the hole.
+Our pot grown Dwarf Flowering Cherry Plum trees can be planted at any time of year.
+Choose a location away from strong winds to protect blossom, then remove surrounding weeds and grass.
+Dig a square hole as deep as the root mass and twice as wide.
+To help the tree establish, sprinkle root grow in the hole.

-When planting Cherry Plum trees in spring or summer, water well for the first few months.
-Increase watering if there are extended periods of hot or dry weather.
-When planting in autumn, you may only need to water a little.
-See Irrigation kits.
+Water Ornamental Cherry Plum well and regularly through the first spring and summer, increasing in periods of hot or dry weather.
+In autumn, you may only need to water a little.
+Our Irrigation kits aid establishment.